MarcoRudolph/Rudolpho-ai/DEPLOYMENT.md

 ## Your Production Build is Ready! 🚀

-Your React application has been successfully built for production.
-The build files are located in the `build/` directory.
+Your React application has been successfully built with **Vite** for production.
+The build files are located in the `dist/` directory.

 ## Deploying to Cloudflare Pages